fleetdm/fleet/docs/Contributing/API-for-contributors.md

 }
 ```

+Note that the `public_key` and `private_key` are base64 encoded and should be decoded before writing them to files.

 ## Get or apply configuration files

 These API routes are used by the `fleetctl` CLI tool.
 Users can manage Fleet with `fleetctl` and [configuration files in YAML syntax](https://fleetdm.com/docs/using-fleet/configuration-files/).